This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

-If nutritional yeast and white miso paste are new ingredients to you, don't stress, as these ingredients are now commonly available from UK and US supermarkets.
-And once purchased you'll get more than one meal out of each product.
+If nutritional yeast and white miso paste are new ingredients to you, don't stress, as these ingredients are now commonly available from UK and US supermarkets and grocery stores.
+Once purchased you'll get more than one meal out of each product.
+We frequently source our white miso paste from Tesco supermarket or Asda supermarket [UK].

 Also you may be sceptical about using wholemeal flour for the pastry and the cheese sauce.
 But it really does add extra flavour and nuttiness.
 And the extra fibre is so satiating in a good way as it doesn't give you that heavy feeling of fullness.